web-apps-in-lisp/web-apps-in-lisp.github.io/content/tutorial/first-build.md

 ## Closing words

-We are only scratching the surface of what we can do with a real app:
+We are only scratching the surface of what we'll want to do with a real app:

 - parse CLI args
 - handle a `C-c` and other signals